pluralsight/guides/published/front-end-javascript/using-cordova-inappbrowser-plugin-with-ionic-2+-to-open-urls/article.md

     }

-So we first import InAppBrowser from @ionic-native/in-app-browser then inject it via component constructor.

-Then we call the .create() method to create and open an in app browser which navigates to [techiediaries.com](https://www.techiediaries.com) website when the component OnInit hook is called i.e when the component is completely initialized.
+Let's break down the code.
+First, we import InAppBrowser from @ionic-native/in-app-browser then inject it via component constructor.
+Then we call the `.create()` method to create and open an in-app browser which navigates to [techiediaries.com](https://www.techiediaries.com) when the component has been fully initialized.

 You can find the complete documentation for InAppBrowser in [Ionic Native official website](https://ionicframework.com/docs/native/in-app-browser/).